Fort Trump: Later developments

-In June 2019, Donald Trump ordered the movement of an additional 1,000 United States soldiers to Poland from Germany.
+In June 2019, President Donald Trump ordered the movement of an additional 1,000 United States soldiers to Poland from Germany.
 Unlike the Fort Trump proposal, the transferred units would be based at existing Polish facilities.
 The same month, Reuters reported that the U.S. military base proposal was dead after Polish and American officials could not agree on a funding arrangement, with Poland agreeing to contribute $2 billion to the project, less than requested by the Trump administration.

 Both the American and Polish governments denied the accuracy of the Reuters report, with Polish presidential aide Krzysztof Szczerski describing it as "fake news" and United States Ambassador to Poland Georgette Mosbacher tweeting, in response to the story, that Trump and Duda's "vision for increased US presence in Poland will be even greater than originally outlined".
 A United States Department of State spokesperson later emailed Reuters saying that talks for a U.S. military base in Poland were proceeding on schedule.

 In August 2020, United States Secretary of State Mike Pompeo signed, on behalf of the United States, an agreement with Poland by which that nation would accept the redeployment of a further 5,500 American troops – including the forward command post of V Corps – with the potential for a 20,000-person surge capacity.
 According to BBC News, initial hopes were for the proposed military base to be the garrison of an entire division; the agreement "falls well short of this.
 But it sends a clear signal about Mr Trump's preferences" and that the concept "could be as much about politics as it is about strategy".

+In February 2025, Duda revived the idea of "Fort Trump" as part of an effort to preserve American military commitments in Poland as the Trump administration began peace negotiations with Russia regarding Russia's invasion of Ukraine.